 Previously, we have also applied motion planning techniques to the untangling of geometric knots.
 This planner significantly outperformed other untangling implementations.
 In another project, we worked on the simulation of knot tying.

 As an example, you can see a movie (24kb QuickTime) of a path computed by our planner.
 The elastic object is a plate subjected to bending.
 The profile curve of the plate is represented by a Bézier curve or a cubic spline.

 Another (100k QuickTime)

 Figure 2.
 A minimal-energy curve passing

-control points and tangents
+through multiple control points and tangents

 Figure 3.
 An elastic plate

 Figure 4.
 A flexible pipe